freedomofpress/securedrop/docs/install.md

 Since this machine will never touch the Internet or run an operating system other than Tails on a USB, it does not need a hard drive or network device.
 You may want to consider physically removing the drive and the wireless card from this machine.

+### Transfer Device

+The *Transfer Device* is the physical media used to transfer encrypted documents from the *Journalist Workstation* to the *Secure Viewing Station*.
+Examples: a dedicated small sized usb stick, CDR or SD card.

 ## Before you begin

 The steps in this guide assume you have the following set up: